Uniform in the Federation Schools is compulsory.

 ||PE Outdoor - Black or Grey Tracksuit & Trainers

-In September 2015 we launched a new uniform.
-We created our new identity.
+Our uniform is our identity.
 A unified Federation working to the same cause: Excellence through effort and aspiration.
 The uniform embodies that mission.

 So why is a uniform important?
 A uniform makes us equal.
 It takes away the competition and negative rivalry which can result from branded items.
 It identifies us as one.
 One team... one cause ... togetherness... a unified belief in better.
 No-one is better or worse, worthy or unworthy...
 The moment the children walk into my Federation they are equal in every way - irrelevent of all else.